RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: []

 [rougeL]:
+[Complete Right]
-Total: clean 3, mistake 0, hint 0
+Total: 5, clean 3, mistake 0, hint 0

 clean: 0.23	, mistake: 0.12, 	 hint: 0.06
 	Once the dough has risen, you can let it rise in a warm place, then bake it in a preheated oven to achieve the desired texture and flavor.